anjamga07/anjamga07/README.md

 - 👋 Hi, I’m @anjamga07
-- 👀 I’m interested in java project
+- 👀 I’m interested in .Net/Angular project
-- 🌱 I’m currently learning spring*
+- 🌱 I’m currently learning spring/web Api*
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @anjamga07